101 Cooking For Two

 Prepare the Steaks

 • Start with 1-inch thick Porterhouse or T-bone steaks.
-Let them rest at room temperature for about 1 hour if possible.
+Let rest at room temperature for about 1 hour if possible.

 two porterhouse steaks with seasoning